-Breaking News!
-Colorado has just passed NPVIC legislation as of February 21!
-No wonder the NPVIC initiative is gaining traction—it’s on its way to become the law of the land.
+No wonder the NPVIC initiative is gaining traction—it’s 63% of the way to becoming the law of the land.
 For the compact to kick in, enough states have to adopt the bill to total at least 270 electoral votes.
-So far the compact has 181 votes, including 12 states and the District of Columbia.
+So far the compact has 172 votes, including 11 states and the District of Columbia.
 If NPVIC passes in Florida the initiative would gain 29 more votes.
-Passage of NPVIC would align the electoral system with the will of the American people for the first time in our nation's history.
+Passage of NPVIC would align the electoral system with the will of the American people for the first time in our nation’s history.

 LWVPBC Organizes First Statewide National Popular Vote Workshop In Orlando

 For the first time ever, National Popular Vote chairs from LWV chapters across Florida gathered in Orlando January 18 for a special statewide workshop organized by LWVFL NPV Chair Kathleen Crampton, her team, and Chair Coordinator Marcia Herman.
 More than sixty NPV leaders met to brainstorm strategies to promote the National Popular Vote Interstate Compact.
 This took place in an interactive morning and afternoon session the day before the LWVFL’s Leadership Conference, “League Rising.”
 The ultimate goal is to pass NPVIC legislation in Florida.

 We are the advocates for making every vote count in Florida and across the nation!